 David Dodd is the Communications Director at Cleveland County 911 Communications in North Carolina.
 He has a Bachelor's degree in Business Administration, from Gardner-Webb University, has been an active APCO member since the 1980's and is a Past President of the NC APCO Chapter.
 David became an Adjunct Instructor in 1997, with the creation of the APCO Institute Online.

-Natalie Duran has been actively involved in the public safety arena since 1976.
-Natalie spent 36 years at Miami-Dade Fire Rescue Department (MDFR) where she began her career as a Fire Rescue Dispatcher, Supervisor, retiring as a Fire Communication Officer (manager) in 2012.
+Natalie Duran has been actively involved in public safety since 1976.
+Natalie worked 36 years at Miami-Dade Fire Rescue Department (MDFR) where she began her career as a Fire Rescue Dispatcher, Supervisor, retiring as a Fire Communication Officer (manager) in 2012.

-Natalie currently enjoys teaching the following APCO courses: Public Safety Telecommunicator (PST); Fire Service Communications (FSC); Law Enforcement Communications(LEC); Communications Training Officer (CTO); Communications Center Supervisor; Disaster Operations; Crisis Negotiations; Active Shooter; Customer Service; Surviving Stress; and Comprehensive Quality.
+Natalie currently enjoys teaching the following APCO courses: Public Safety Telecommunicator (PST); Fire Service Communications (FSC); Law Enforcement Communications(LEC); Communications Training Officer (CTO); Communications Center Supervisor; Disaster Operations; Crisis Negotiations; Active Shooter; Customer Service; Surviving Stress; Comprehensive Quality; and Bullying & Negativity.

 When not teaching or working Natalie likes to travel, read and meet new people (especially her public-safety family).
-In Natalie’s own words: “I am a very proud Marine Mom of two awesome sons and a grandmother of five grandchildren.
+In Natalie’s own words: “I am a very proud US Marine Mom of two awesome sons and a grandmother to six grandchildren.
 Truly Blessed."